Marko Mitrović (footballer, born 1992)

-Marko Mitrović (born 27 June 1992) is a Swedish football player, who plays as a striker for Portuguese club Beira-Mar.
+Marko Mitrović (born 27 June 1992) is a Swedish entrepreneur and former professional football player.
+Mitrović is the founder and CEO of Arktis, a health technology company integrating biotechnology, artificial intelligence, and consumer wellness to advance human longevity.

 Mitrović came through the ranks of Chelsea's Academy, and was part of their victorious Youth Cup side in 2010, and included a goal in the final against Aston Villa.
 He moved up to the reserves thereafter, but never made a first-team appearance.
 He made his professional debut for Brescia in a Coppa Italia match against Cremonese.

 Early life

 Mitrović was born in Högaholm in Almvik, a neighbourhood of Malmö, Sweden.
 He is of Serbian descent.
 He has a younger brother, Alexandar, and an older sister, Christina.

 Club career

 Early career

 At the age of four, Mitrović began playing football for a local team BK Olympic but shortly moved on to Malmö FF at the age of six.

 Malmö FF

 Mitrović joined Malmö FF at the age of six where he spent most of his youth before moving to Chelsea FC in 2008 at the age of sixteen.
 He scored more goals than appearances made for the club.
-He did not play much for Malmö after the move.